R0guelands/PasswordManager/README.md

 To install and use it yourself, you can follow this steps:

-1. Clone the repository
+1. Clone the repository and go the directory where it got cloned.
-2. Install the dependencies with `npm install`
+2. Install the dependencies with `npm install`.
-3. Install and configure the mongodb database (please follow the [instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/))
+3. Install and configure the mongodb database (please follow the [instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)).
 4. Open the `app.js` file and change the database connection string to your mongodb connection string.
 5. Change the app.listen() call to your desired port and ip.
 6. Run the server with `node app.js`